Understanding, Preventing and Treating UTIs

 Updated November 2023

 If you've ever had a urinary tract infection (UTI), you know that the often painful burning sensation and constant need to urinate can disrupt your everyday life.

 It is important to learn more about the ins and outs of UTIs so you can take proper steps to quickly recognize and manage the symptoms.

 Northwestern Medicine Urologist Anthony J. Schaeffer, MD, answers frequently asked questions about UTIs.

 A UTI is an infection of the parts of your body that carry urine from your kidneys out of your body.
 This includes:

 - Your kidneys

 - Your ureters, or the tubes that carry urine from your kidneys to your bladder

 UTIs are more common in females because they have shorter urethras than males.
 In females, a UTI typically occurs when pathogenic bacteria migrate from the rectum, across the vagina, and into the urethra and urinary bladder where it causes an infection.

-- "Lower tract" UTIs occur in the bladder and urethra.
+- "Lower tract" UTIs occur in the bladder.